Getting started / Track process progress

 Begin with setting up statuses, for example, New, Approved, Signed, and Registered.

-To do this, go to the Statuses tab in the process designer top menu.
+To do this, go to the Statuses tab in the process designer.
+The switch is located in the top menu.

 Check the Add Status field box, then enter the status names.
 Do not forget to indicate the final status.